isdsucph/isds2022/src/content/post/preparation.md

 It is necessary that you time preparing for the course.
 We expect that you have spent up 50 hours on learning basic Python and pandas before we begin teaching, depending on your prior experience.
 In particular you should do the following (prioritized order):

 1. [Install anaconda and other software](/isds2022/post/install/)
-2. Open Assignment 0 in Jupyter notebook, [see this guide](https://www.codecademy.com/articles/how-to-use-jupyter-notebooks) on how to open and use a notebook
+2. Open the Assignment 0 notebook, [see this guide](https://www.codecademy.com/articles/how-to-use-jupyter-notebooks) on how to open and use a notebook
 3. Work on Assignment 0 - try to solve as much as possible
 4. When you get stuck then follow the trouble shooting guideline below - start with a) and move to d)
   <ol type="a">